DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim(s) 17-20, Bimbo discloses a laparoscopic tool capable of assisting in positioning at least one of a first magnetic implant and a second magnetic implant capable of forming an anastomosis between two adjacent walls of a digestive tract of a patient.
+Regarding claim(s) 17-19, Bhatta discloses a laparoscopic tool capable of assisting in positioning at least one of a first magnetic implant and a second magnetic implant capable of forming an anastomosis between two adjacent walls of a digestive tract of a patient.
 It is noted that the first and second magnetic implants are not positively recited.
-The laparoscopic tool includes an elongated member sized and configured to have at least a portion thereof to be capable of being inserted laparoscopically into an abdominal cavity of the patient (C2;L10-15).
-A tong-shaped distal end including a pair of branches (20,22) capable of grasping a bowel therebetween and constraining the bowel to a dimension smaller than a cross-sectional profile of the at least one of a first magnetic and a second magnetic implant to enable displacement of the at least one of a first magnetic implant and a second magnetic implant within a lumen of the bowel.
-The laparoscopic tool is non-magnetic and has a fixed shape, wherein the branches do not include elements that expand or inflate (Fig. 2).
-The pair of branches are actuatable between open and closed configurations (Fig. 2).
+The laparoscopic tool (C10; L15-18) includes an elongated member (15; Fig. 1) sized and configured to have at least a portion thereof to be capable of being inserted laparoscopically into an abdominal cavity of the patient (C10; L15-18).
+A tong-shaped distal end including a pair of branches (25, 50; Figs. 1, 3) fixed relative to one another and capable of grasping a bowel therebetween and constraining the bowel to a dimension smaller than a cross-sectional profile of the at least one of the first magnetic and that second magnetic implant to translate the at least one of the first magnetic implant and the second magnetic implant within a lumen of the bowel.
+The laparoscopic tool is non-magnetic and the branches have a fixed shape, wherein the branches do not include elements that expand or inflate (Fig. 2).

 Terminal Disclaimer